Council of Governors

 The Council of Governors provide advice and support, and are able to influence decisions about how we develop services for the people of Blackpool, Fylde, Wyre and North West counties.

-You may contact the Governor for your area regarding any issues you would like to discuss by using this online form, or by telephoning the Corporate Governance Team on 01253 951505.
+You may contact the Governor for your area regarding any issues you would like to discuss by telephoning the Corporate Governance Team on 01253 951505.

 Staff Governors